USHAŞ: Fight against COVID-19

 USHAŞ also made an important contribution to Turkey's fight against COVID-19 with its fast purchasing and supplying processes at the beginning of pandemic, when protective materials were scarce and their prices were very high.
 The company became the financier of Biyovent ICU Ventilator, which is the Turkey's first domestic and national medical device, and played a very important role in the commercialization of this device.

 The company became the top exporter in Turkey, in the medical device category in 2020, with its turnover mainly consisting of the sales revenues of the ventilator.

 The role of USHAŞ in the fight against COVID-19 and its contribution to the capacity building in critical products such as personal protective equipments, diagnostic kits and ventilators has been shown by UNDP as a role model for less-developed countries.
 During the first wave of COVID-19 pandemics Turkey helped the United Kingdom by donating 250,000 pieces of personal protective equipment via USHAŞ.

-Health tourism

-The company has a brand named Turkish Medical City to promote Turkish public hospitals and PPP hospitals abroad.